 A judging panel made up of highly respected industry professionals with a broad range of experience will be chosen to examine the submissions.
 Judging is allocated to ensure that there is no conflict of interest in respective categories.
 Each judge will be assigned several categories and will be asked to score each submission in those categories based on all documentation provided by entrants.
 Several judges are assigned per category to ensure a range of expertise and opinions.
 The aggregate highest score will determine the winner of each award.

 Additionally, as part of the assessment process and to ensure transparency, some categories may require a panel interview with judges.

 All information is highly confidential and is only shared with the event team and the judges for that category.
-The information is not published, and any permission would be sought if required.
+The information is not published, and any permissions would be sought if required.

 Please contact Rory Fitzgerald on 02 8025 2010 or email him at [email protected].